LArSoft/larsoft.github.io/wiki/What_Lynn_does.md

     -   [CLHEP maintenance and support (someone at CERN)](#CLHEP-maintenance-and-support-someone-at-CERN)
     -   [system management](#system-management)

-Build “third party” ups products as needed for art and larsoft(#Build-third-party-ups-products-as-needed-for-art-and-larsoft)
+Build “third party” ups products as needed for art and larsoft
 --------------------------------------------------------------------------------------------------------------------------------

     For immediate term using old methods SciSoft team will have to take care of this,  Jim A should be the one to tell